tyler-cromwell/Mantle/README.md

 - `kernel` - Kernel core.

 ## Branches
 - `master` - Mainline branch.
-Documentation changes, bug fixes, and feature/subsystem merges are committed to this branch.
+Documentation and formatting changes, minor fixes, and feature/subsystem merges are committed to this branch.
 - `<branch>` - All other branches are meant for development of specific features/subsystems (i.e. `multiboot`, `paging`).

 ## Coding Convention